TradingPlatforms UK Spread Betting Platforms

 Conclusion

 The provisional 2022–2023 year-to-date (April–March) total for GBD receipts is £1,015 million – the best proof of the popularity of this activity.
 UK spread betting brokers offer an alternative to conventional trading platforms.
-In other words, by using CFD trading platforms and forex trading platforms traders will need to pay tax on their profits.
+In other words, by using CFD trading platforms and forex trading platforms traders will need to pay tax on their spread betting profits.
 But by trading via a spread betting facility instead, traders can keep 100% of their trading gains.

 The important thing is that you choose the appropriate spread betting broker in the UK for your needs.
 To do this, focus on metrics like supported spread betting markets, commissions and spreads, minimum trade per point, and, of course, FCA regulation.
+Spread betting comes with a high level of risk and most retail investors lose money.
+It is important to conduct thorough market research and spend time practicing with a demo account before putting any money at risk.

 FAQs